C-Loftus/Princeton-Thesis/doc/main.md

 Before discussing my work, it is useful to give an overview of the existing field of voice-controlled accessibility software, federated learning frameworks, and the design principles that inform them both.
 This context will help to better explain the overall architecture and the specific choices I made while developing my software.
 My software seeks to address problems in the existing federated learning and voice controlled accessibility ecosystems.

-## Existing Impediments in Machine Learning for Health
+## Impediments in Machine Learning for Health

 In recent years, machine learning has created significant advances across healthcare and accessibility.
 Sophisticated machine learning applications have emerged for drug discovery, disability accommodations, patient monitoring services, and much more. [@10.1145/3167486.3167551] Advances in reinforcement-learning now allows for vital healthcare applications to be deployed even in novel environments and [@10.1145/3477600] new ways of optimizing and distributing training has allowed for models to be trained with limited data sets [@10.1145/3427796.3433935].